HamzaHandanagic/background-jobs-in-dotnet/BackgroundJobs/BackgroundJobs.HostedService/README.md

 Because of StartAsync method, in .NET Core 3.0 BackgroundService was added as a helper class.
 BackgroundService is encapsulating all necessary steps within its single ExecuteAsync method.
 This eliminates the need for you to define StartAsync, StopAsync, and other parameters.

-*IHostedService* – typically used for short-running tasks
+*IHostedService* â€“ typically used for short-running tasks

-*BackgroundService* – typically used for long-running tasks
+*BackgroundService* â€“ typically used for long-running tasks

 #### Worker class